Sarah

 • Injunctions to restrain presentation or advertisement of winding-up petitions.

-Sarah represents and advises landlords, tenants and lenders in relation to residential and commercial properties.
+Sarah is recognised as a leading junior in Property Litigation in Legal 500.
+She has experience in all key property areas including co-ownership disputes, boundary disputes, easements and adverse possession.
+She also represents and advises landlords, tenants and lenders in relation to residential and commercial properties.
 She is regularly instructed on possession and forfeiture matters as well as disrepair claims, service charge disputes and 1954 Act lease renewals.

 Current and recent instructions include: